-While your menu can’t possibly be everyone’s favorite, make sure that you’ve got some vegan, paleo, nut-safe options in the midst.
-It’s so much more fun for your guests to enjoy the event without worrying about what they can eat.
+While your menu can’t possibly include everyone’s favorite, make sure that you’ve got some vegan, paleo, nut-safe options in the midst as appropriate.
+It’s so much more fun for your guests to enjoy the morning without worrying about what they can eat.

 I know, you’ve got it all under control.
 You do!
-However, experience has taught me that one really can’t start prepping too early for a holiday event.
+However, experience has taught me that one really can’t start prepping too early for a Christmas Brunch.

-If you do finish early, you can enjoy a second cup of coffee by the fire before the company arrives.
-So much better than scrambling at the last minute and having folks waiting around awkwardly.
+If you do run out of things to do, so much the better!
+You can enjoy a second cup of coffee by the fire before the action starts!
+No scrambling at the last minute and having folks waiting around awkwardly.

 6. Enjoy it!